Guidelines on the Standards of Argumentation in the Social Sciences

 1.1.
-The standard of justification
+The standard of proof

 1.2.
 The standard of “consideration for others”

-Argumentation is a dialogical process in which the arguments and viewpoints of other participants must be taken into account.
+Argumentation is a dialogic process in which the arguments and viewpoints of other participants must be taken into account.
 This involves developing, refuting, or qualifying the viewpoints of others, which helps to enrich the argument.

 2. Standards specific to the context of socio-scientific issues (SSI)